JackCX777/brute_force/README.md

-Download the application files by link and extract if needed: https://github.com/JackCX777/brute_force/archive/master.zip If you have brute_force_GUI_portable file only, just run it and enjoy.
+Download the application files by link and extract if needed: https://github.com/JackCX777/brute_force/archive/master.zip If you have brute_force_GUI or brute_force_GUI_portable application file, just run it and enjoy.
 In other cases, you will have to perform some preparations:
 Download and install Python 3.8 or above as recommended on official Python's website https://www.python.org
-Create venv/bin/ inside your applications folder if don't have them and copy requirements.txt file from your applications folde to the venv/bin/ directory.
-Open terminal window from applications folder and install program requirements by following commands:
+Open terminal window from applications folder and install an isolated Python environment for application by following commands:
+$ pip install virtualenv
+$ virtualenv venv --system-site-packages
+$ source venv/bin/activate
+Then copy requirements.txt file from applications folder to path venv/bin/ and install program requirements by following commands:
 $ cd venv/bin/
 $ pip install -r requirements.txt
+And now go back to the applications root directory by following command:
+$ cd ../../
+Ok, now you are ready.
 Application tested on macOS Catalina 10.15.6 and Python 3.8.5 (v3.8.5:580fbb018f, Jul 20 2020, 12:11:27).